 Students need access and opportunity for physical activity to change their lives.
-Check out NYRR's youth program Rising New York Road Runners that teaches kids to become themselves through the power of running and fitness!
+Check out NYRR's national free youth program, Rising New York Road Runners, that teaches kids to become themselves through the power of running and fitness!

 Making student physical activity a school-wide priority has its challenges.
 Teachers have their hurdles, including lack of funding, fitness opportunities, and time.
-Factor in statistics, like the facts that students spend an average of seven hours a day looking at a screen and nearly a third of high schoolers spend three hours a day playing video games, and the hurdle becomes greater.
-But passionate teachers across the U.S. are working to increase physical activity and change the culture of their schools.
-We recently talked with three teachers who’ve made increasing their students’ physical activity a priority.
+Take into consideration that students spend an average of seven hours a day looking at a screen and nearly a third of high schoolers spend three hours a day playing video games, and the hurdle becomes even higher.
+But passionate teachers across the U.S. are working to increase student physical activity and change the culture of their schools.
+We recently talked with three teachers who have made increasing their students’ physical activity a priority.

 Learning to Love Running

 A few years ago, Dottie, a speech pathologist, and Dana, a reading interventionist, recognized the lack of fitness opportunities for their students.
 A large portion of LES families are single-parent households, many are headed by adults who work multiple jobs, and several students are the children of incarcerated parents.
-It is a challenge for students to find time and resources for physical activity outside of gym class.
+It is a challenge to find time and resources for student physical activity outside of PE class.

 “The kids live between chemical and nuclear plants,” Dottie says.
 “If you’re poor and live in New Orleans, there are still resources, like recreation centers.
 If you’re poor in a rural area like we live in, there’s not as much.”

 Combining their passion for fitness and love for their students, Dottie and Dana saw an opportunity.
-Dottie learned about the Rising New York Road Runners program, a nationwide program designed to encourage movement skills in kids through running and other fitness activities and offers resources for emerging running and fitness programs.
+Dottie learned about Rising New York Road Runners , a free nationwide program designed to encourage movement skills in kids through running and other fitness activities.
+The organization also offers resources for emerging running and fitness programs.

-What happened with this partnership turned into a school- and community-wide movement to make physical activity matter.
+What happened when this partnership turned into a school- and community-wide movement to make physical activity matter?
 It was game-on.

 Bringing the Community Together